-of place".
+How a building is placed on a site is critical to creating a "sense of place".
 Care should be taken regarding the placement of buildings in relation to the street, adjacent structures, parking and open space.
+Site design can influence a community's vitality.